hukevinxiaochen/fs-react-bp/README.markdown

 ### In Development
 * Tests should be written for all express, sequelize, and react/redux code units that we write.
-* Uses redux and react-redux to manage state
-  * has dev friendly `redux-logger` middleware too
-  * Folks can use either hooks or connect to access redux store in react components
-* Bundles CSS using webpack and with help of css-loader and style-loader
-* Use express as our API server
-  * Use logging middleware
-  * Use static file serving middleware
-  * Use parsing middleware
-  * Handle 404s
-  * Handle 500s
-  * Send index.html
 * Use sequelize and postgres together to persist and serve data to our application code
 * Have a way for users to authenticate
   * Use some kind of session middleware